G0dKing/darkwraith/SECURITY.md

 # Security Policy

 ## 1. Introduction

-This document outlines the security policy for [Your Project Name] repository.
+This document outlines the security policy for the ZuccerSucker repository.
 The aim is to ensure the integrity of the codebase while facilitating smooth development workflows for the project owner.

 ## 2. Repository Access

     Owner: G0dKing is the sole owner and maintainer of this repository.